Searching for comets on the World Wide Web: The orbit of 17P/Holmes from the behavior of photographers: Orbit inference

 The total likelihood is the product of the individual-image marginalized likelihoods, and the posterior PDF for the parameters $\orbitpars$ and $\hyperpars$ is proportional to the total likelihood times a prior.
 We take this prior to be Gaussian in comet position $\position$ with three-dimensional isotropic Gaussian variance of $[1~\AU]^2$, a beta distribution in squared velocity $v^2\equiv\velocity\cdot\velocity$ between $v^2=0$ and the $v^2$ that just unbinds the comet, with beta-distribution parameters $\alpha=1$ and $\beta=3$.
 We take the prior to be flat in the range 0 to 1 for the probability hyperparameters $\pgood$ and $\pexif$ and (improperly) flat in $\ln(\eta)$ for the fractional hyperparameter $\eta$.
 These 9 parameters (three position components, three velocity components, two probabilities, and one fraction) are the parameters in which we perform our Markov Chain Monte Carlo (MCMC) sampling.
-We perform the sampling with a Python implementation (Foreman-Mackey \& Widrow, forthcoming) of an affine-invariant ensemble sampler (\citealt{sampler}, Hou \etal, forthcoming) using an ensemble of 64 walkers and Python multiprocessor support.
-We initialize the MCMC ensemble in a tiny parameter-space ball around the ``true'' orbit determined by the Jet Propulsion Lab \project{Horizons} system (\citealt{jpl}), with eyeballed-sensible values for $\pgood$, $\pexif$, and $\eta$.
-This is cheating if we claim discovery; we discuss this further below.
+We perform the sampling with a Python implementation (\citealt{emcee}) of an affine-invariant ensemble sampler (\citealt{sampler}, \citealt{hou}) using an ensemble of 64 walkers and Python multiprocessor support.